weetmuts/beak/README.md

 beak restore /media/you/USBDrive@3 RestoreHere
 ```

-You can also pull a backup for merge into your _origin_
+You can also restore a backup for merge into your _origin_
 directory.
-This is different from a restore since it will perform
+This will detect if you have performed modifications
-choice between your _origin_ files and the _backup_ files and pick the
+to your files that are more recent than the backup you are restoring.
-most recent file version.
-When it detects that a source file has been
+When it detects that a source file has been concurrently changed it will
-concurrently changed it will trigger an external merge program (like meld)
+trigger an external merge program (like meld) to finalize the changes.
-to finalize the changes.
-For binary files, it stores the concurrently
+For binary files, it stores the concurrently changed versions in the
-changed versions in the directory with the suffix .CCC (concurrent change conflict).
+directory with the suffix .CCC (concurrent change conflict).
 ```
-beak pull gd_work_crypt: work: beak pull /media/you/USBDevice /home/you/Work
+beak restore s3_work_crypt: work: beak restore /media/you/USBDevice /home/you/Work
 ```

 or simply: